cvra/can-bootloader/README.markdown

 * Jump to application (0x01).
 No parameters.
 Simply starts the application code.
 * CRC flash region (0x02).
 2 parameters : start and end adress of the region we want to check.
 Returns the CRC32 of this region.
 * Write flash (0x03).
-Parameters : Start adress and sequence of bytes to write.
+Parameters : Start adress, expected device class (string) and sequence of bytes to write.
 Returns nothing.
 * Read flash (0x04).
 Parameters : Start adress and length.
 Returns sequence of read bytes
 * Check write status (0x05).
 Parameters: None.
 Returns: True if a write is currently in progress, False otherwise.